Godhart/vdf/ROADMAP_en.md

 - [ ] Mechanics for 3rd parties extensions
 - [ ] Schematics from YAML

-# So far future is cloudy
+# So far the future is cloudy

 Following depends on community launch